Changing Agriculture in a Changing Climate: Exploring Farmers’ Responses to Climate Change via Multispecies Ethnography

 Wreckreation?
 Livelihood, Labor, Work, Play, and the Environment in the Rural American West

 Industry, based on landscape, has been foundational to the American West’s cultural and ideological underpinnings.
 The extraction and outdoor recreation industries are two of these core industries, both reliant on the vast public lands and natural resources of the West.
-For her Master’s thesis, Mara is exploring community change within the context of transition from extractive natural resource use to the “non-extractive” natural resource use of the outdoor recreation industy.
+For her Master’s thesis, Mara explored community change within the context of transition from extractive natural resource use to the “non-extractive” natural resource use of the outdoor recreation industy.
 Read more here.

 Energy Use and Access on the Hopi Reservation